natehershner/Chocoholics-Anonymous/README.md

 ![Line to change](SetupImages/LineToChange.PNG)

-3. Replace "ServerName" with your server name, which can be found at the top of the Object Explorer in SSMS (remember to use two forward slashes if your server name includes a forward slash).
+3. Replace "ServerName" with your server name, which can be found at the top of the Object Explorer in SSMS (remember to use two backslashes if your server name includes a backslash).

 4. Replace "PortNumber" with your port number Note: If you do not know what port your server is on follow these steps